Naz Mitrou-Long: Olimpia Milano (2022–2023)

 On June 27, 2022, Mitrou-Long signed a two-year contract with Italian champions Olimpia Milano.
 On June 27, 2023, he parted ways with the club.

 Žalgiris Kaunas (2023)

 On June 27, 2023, Mitrou-Long signed a two-year (1+1) deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

 On November 21, 2023, Žalgiris announced that the club is parting ways with Mitrou-Long by mutual decision.
 He averaged 4.1 points, 1.2 rebounds, 1.0 assist, and 1.8 PIR per game in 9 EuroLeague appearances for Žalgiris.

 Olympiacos Piraeus (2023–2025)

 On November 21, 2023, Mitrou-Long signed a three-year contract with Olympiacos of the Greek Basket League and the EuroLeague in anticipation of the acquisition of his Greek passport and citizenship.
 On December 21 of the same year, Mitrou-Long received his passport and was registered as a domestic player.
 On July 10, 2025, Mitrou-Long was waived by the Greek club.

+Napoli Basket (2025–2026)

+On September 9th of 2025, Mitrou-Long signed with Napoli Basket of the Italian Lega Basket Serie A.

+PAOK Thessaloniki (2026-)

+On June 5th of 2026, Mitrou-Long returned again to Greece, after his tenure at Olympiacos, signing a three year contract with PAOK Thessaloniki of the Greek Basketball League (GBL).